evelsve/nlp_latex/README.md

 Import the `shmex` folder into a new project in overleaf.

-Follow the `example.pdf`, recrete the contents in your `submission.tex`
+Follow the `example.pdf`, recreate the contents in your `submission.tex`

 Start crackin.